-Figure 44 - Adjust the de not with the Allen wrench.
+Figure 44 - Adjust the camper with the Allen wrench.

-Tighten the Damper Hardle Neded
+Tighten the Damper Handle as Needed

-A handle on the left side of he store controls the damper.
-The handle attaches to the damper of with a set screw.
-Periodically check the set screw and tighten as necessary.
+A handle on the left side of the story controls the damper.
+The handle attaches to the damper rol with a set screw.
+Periodically check the set screw and soften as necessary.